Woarna/Stats-Research-Design-ect/Frequentist and Bayesian differences.md

 The frequentist defines probability as a long-run frequency.
 The probability of an event is it's relative frequency in some amount of trials N, where the limit of N is taken to infinity.

 * The frequentist view has a desirable characteristic. it's objective.
-The pobability of an event is necessarily grounded.
+The pobability of an event is necessarily grounded in the real world.
 If two people observed the same sequence of trials they would arrive at the same probability.
 * The frequentist view also has undesirable characteristics.
 First, infinite sequences don't actually exist so it might be hard to say that it's a meaningful concept.
 Secondly, there are things that we do assign probabilities too that can't be mapped onto a sequence of events.
 A frequentist view of probability generally doesn't allow probability